Ariz-Kazani/Ariz-Kazani/README.md

 💻 Seeking summer 2026 co-ops in software development/engineering

-📚 Third year CS @ Carleton University.
+📚 CS @ Carleton University.

 ⚙️ Always interested and learning about the latest and greatest technologies.